Profile

-Sophie's main expertise is in literature and culture of the long eighteenth century.
+Sophie's critical expertise is in literature and culture of the long eighteenth century.
 She carried out postgraduate study at the University of Pennsylvania (Thouron Fellowship) and then the University of York, where her doctoral thesis focused on the relationship between naming and identity in late eighteenth-century English literature.
 She then spent five years as a Lecturer at Cardiff University, where she taught a range of critical and creative modules.
-She is the author of Reading With The Burneys: Patronage, Paratext, and Performance (Cambridge University Press, 2024) and editor of New Perspectives on the Burney Family (Duke University Press, 2018), and has published articles and chapters in Nineteenth-Century Prose, the Huntington Library Quarterly, Eighteenth-Century Life, and Historical Fiction Now.
-She is General Editor of the Burney Journal.
+She is author of Reading With The Burneys: Patronage, Paratext, and Performance (Cambridge University Press, 2024) and editor of New Perspectives on the Burney Family (Duke University Press, 2018), and has published articles and chapters in Nineteenth-Century Prose, the Huntington Library Quarterly, Eighteenth-Century Life, and Historical Fiction Now.
+She is General Editor of the Burney Journal, and was Co-Investigator on the AHRC-funded collaborative research project 'Unlocking the Mary Hamilton Papers', based at the John Rylands Library.

-Sophie's main expertise is in literature and culture of the long eighteenth century.
+Sophie's critical expertise is in literature and culture of the long eighteenth century.
 Her core interests are: women's writing, especially the novel; naming and identity; reading practices; cultures of collection; correspondence networks; and life-writing.
 In recent years, her research in these areas has addressed the talented and influential Burney family - particularly the novelist and diarist Frances Burney (1752-1840) and her brother, the critic and collector Charles Burney (1757-1817) – and their circles.
 Her most recent publication is Reading With the Burneys: Patronage, Paratext, and Performance (Cambridge University Press, 2024).
 She has published articles addressing Frances Burney's scientific sociability, Elizabeth Montagu's fictive kinship, and the personal name as unit of surveillance in the writing of William Godwin and Jeremy Bentham.
 She has also edited a special issue of Eighteenth-Century Life called 'New Perspectives on the Burney Family'.
 Her research has been supported by competitive fellowships from the Huntington Library, the Lewis Walpole Library, the American Society of Eighteenth-Century Studies, McGill University and the John Rylands Library, among others.

 Between 2019 and 2023 Sophie was Co-Investigator on the AHRC-funded project 'Unlocking the Mary Hamilton Papers', based at the John Rylands Library.
 She managed the Reading Practices strand of the project, which aimed to investigate how the Mary Hamilton archive might alter scholarly understanding of eighteenth and nineteenth century patterns of textual circulation, reception and response.
 She is currently preparing articles addressing (i) her findings in this area (ii) Hamilton's fraught relationship with the future George IV (iii) Hamilton's literary and sociable relations with Frances Burney.
 With her Co-investigators David Denison and Nuria Yáñez-Bouza, she is co-editing a special issue of the Journal for Eighteenth-Century Studies called Mary Hamilton and Her Circles: Gender, Sociability, Manuscript.
 In 2022 the team published their open access digital edition The Mary Hamilton Papers (c.1740-c.1850).
 This open access resource presents 3000 items of life writing (diaries, letters and manuscript books) as high-resolution images, metadata, and transcribed text with an editorial gloss.
 Sophie also manages a public engagement programme associated with the project called '#MeToo in the Georgian Court'.